vim/vim/README_os390.txt

 This readme explains how to build Vim on z/OS.
 Formerly called OS/390.
 See "README.txt" for general information about Vim.

-Most likley there are not many users out there using Vim on z/OS.
+Most likely there are not many users out there using Vim on z/OS.
 So chances are good, that some bugs are still undiscovered.

 Getting the source to z/OS: